meenalbhatia28/meenalbhatia28.github.io/README.md

 - Forked the resume template on your repository

 **Fork the template on your repository**

 1. Click on the "Fork" button located at the upper-right corner.
 ![A GIF showing step 2](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/ForkTheTemplate2.gif)

 ### Renaming the Repository
 By the end of this section, you have:
 - Renamed the template by your username

 **Rename the forked repository**

- Once forked ,you will to page where you can rename your repository
+Once forked ,you will jump to page where you can rename your repository
 1. In the field provided, enter the new name for your repository as as {your-username}.github.io .
 For examples :-for my repository it meenalbhatia28.github.io .